 Ruth Wade

-Ruth Wade has been a full-time writer for 25 years.
-For 15 of those she has been teaching the skills and craft of creative writing.
+Ruth Wade has been a full-time writer for over 30 years.
+For 20 of those she has been teaching the skills and craft of creative writing.
 She is also an accredited creativity coach.
 As a novelist she specialises in historical fiction and writes both under her own name and that of BK Duncan.
 She was a finalist in The People’s Book Prize 2016 and shortlisted for the Beryl Bainbridge First Time Author Award.
 You can find out more about her writing and her approach to teaching at www.ruthwade.com

 Events by this organizer